JuliaTeachingCTU/Scientific-Programming-in-Julia/interactive_notebooks/README.md

 <br/><br/>
 # Usage instructions
 All interactive notebooks are Jupyter notebooks.
-In order to use them some instalations are needed.
+In order to use them some installations are needed.

 1) run julia (version is your choice) in terminal
 2) you need to install `IJulia` -> `using Pkg; Pkg.add("IJulia")`